 The Kingdom of Nejd and Hejaz was a dual monarchy made up of a multitude of dominions and tribes.
 In the early 1900s, the ruler of Nejd, King Abdul Aziz, reclaimed his family’s ancestral hometown of Riyadh and began nearly three decades of territorial expansion in the region.
 By 1932, his forces were able to take control over most of central Arabia, and he changed the name of his kingdom to the name of his family, the House of Saud.
 The Saudi National Day celebrates the passing of that royal decree and is now a public holiday in the Kingdom.
 The Saudi National Day is enthusiastically celebrated in all major cities of the Kingdom with ethnic dances, local festivals, and other cultural activities.

-National Anthem, Emblem, Flag of KSA and their history:
+National Anthem, Emblem, Flag of Saudi Arabia and its history

 Saudi Arabia did not have an anthem in 1947, so when King Abdulaziz visited Egypt that year, he approached Abdul Rahman Al-Khateeb, an Egyptian composer, to develop an anthem, and “Aash Al Maleek” was created.
 The rhythm, a style of Arabic fanfare, is similar to those in the vicinity of other Arab states.
 Mohammed Talat composed the first set of lyrics for the anthem in 1958, but they were not often heard.
 It was in 1984 that King Fahd instructed the poet Ibrahim Al Khafaji to write new lyrics that have become the official lyrics of today.
 The instrumental version of the anthem is called the Royal Salute.